KatePaulauskas/Project-one/README.md

   - Upon physically checking the site on multiple devices one issue was identified.
 When the project is viewed on a 13-inch screen in a browser with a bookmarks bar present, the content is pushed down and the tagline is not readable.
 This means that a new media query needs to be created to shift the hero text up.

-  - 13-inch screen in Microsoft browser withithout bookmarks bar
+  - 13-inch screen in Microsoft browser without bookmarks bar

     ![13-inch screen in Microsoft Edge browser without bookmarks bar](media/13-inch-no-bookmarks-bar.png)